 Helps to reduce the risk of premature aging

-Aids in maintain healthy and youthful skin
+Aids in maintaining healthy and youthful skin

-Reduces risk of various cardiovascular disorders
+Reduces the risk of various cardiovascular disorders

 Rooibos Tea, often called red tea or red bush tea.
-It is also one of the best well known herbal teas and possibly the best alternative to regular black or green tea.
-Rich in antioxidants, vitamins and minerals, this is a wonderfully beneficial tea suitable both for adults and children.
+It is also one of the best known herbal teas and possibly the best alternative to regular black or green tea.
+Rich in antioxidants, vitamins, and minerals, this is a wonderfully beneficial tea suitable both for adults and children.
 Its health benefits include: